-The Australian dog food industry is the Wild West – and not in a fun Will Smith song kind of way … in a bad Will Smith movie kind of way.
+The Australian dog food industry is the Wild West.
 The current industry rules (which are self-regulated and voluntary btw) allow companies to mislead us all.
 Not cool.

-We’re leading the charge for more honesty and accountability in the industry by making ethical dog food that has earnt the trust of over 10,000 Australian dogs.
-From the farm to the dog bowl, we deeply consider the entire supply chain and believe it’s our responsibility to understand the 360-degree impact of the resources we choose to use and the way we do business.
+From farm to the dog bowl, we deeply consider the entire supply chain.
+Because we believe it’s our responsibility to understand the 360-degree impact of the resources we choose to use and the way we do business.

 I was actually working in ecommerce for some fashion companies so I might be the only person to go from fashion to dog food!
 We had a cocker spaniel (RIP Brandy) who was getting older and towards her twilight years.
 I was starting to look more into the role food played but honestly just didn’t trust anything I could see.
 Dog food isn’t even regulated here!
 There were so many generic statements and celebrity vets but the biggest thing was that you couldn’t actually see what was in different dog foods and make a clear comparison between them.
 If I go to Coles, I can see the labels and work out what’s healthy for me, but I was trying to care for a sick dog and found it impossible.